analacatusu/Cpp-Practical-Course/README.md

 The main purpose of this exercice was to play around with raw pointers.
 ### Exercice 3
 Here we had to implement the object representation of doubles and floats by using the mantissa and the exponent.
-The goal was to familiarize oneself with using the std::byte object and calculations on bits.
+The goal was to familiarize oneself with using the std::byte object and bit functions.

 ## Sheet04
 ### Exercice 1